 Alpine climbing - In a crevasse rescue, you may need a 2:1, 3:1 or even 6:1.
 Or, perhaps various rock rescue scenarios where you might need to haul your second past a difficult move or two with a 3:1, and less commonly, setting up an “alpine block and tackle”, which can be a 4:1 or a 6:1 theoretical MA, which we cover in this tip here.

 Big wall climbing - You’ve got two big honker haul bags for you and your partner to spend a week on El Capitan.
 The total load is going to be well over 200 pounds, and is going to absolutely suck to haul 1:1.
 Time to rig a 2:1 haul system.
-The scope of setting this up properly is a complicated topic and well deserving of its own post, which I will make soon.
+The scope of setting this up properly is a complicated topic and is covered in a separate post here.

 I don’t quite understand the math around pulley efficiency.
 Can you explain that?

 Sure thing.
 One way to think about it is how different pulley efficiencies determine the effort needed to lift a load.
 Let’s use 100 pounds as a nice round number.